Welcome to my web page

 For specific information about me, try one of these links:

-During the 2018-19 academic year, I will once again be overseeing the department's interaction with the International College of Beijing as well as with the CU Succeed Mathematics program and the department offerings availble.
-I will be teaching Math 4409, which is our undergraduate "Applied Combinatorics" course, and I will be employing the help of an LA, to increase the classroom participation in student-based activities.
-In addition, I am trying to use "the swivl" to record lectures, and offer the course as MCKE 5409 - online - for teachers.
-I'm looking forward to exploring additional the ways that the LAs and recordings can be used to help the students at a distance to better comprehend and appreciate the beauty in the "art of counting".
-In class, encouraging peer-to-peer learning will be helpful to expand upon the learning that results.
+During the 2019-20 academic year, I will once again be overseeing the department's interaction with the International College of Beijing as well as helping to oversee the CU Succeed Mathematics program.
+I will be teaching Math 3000, which is our undergraduate "Introduction to Proof" course, and will again be employing the help of an LA, to increase the classroom participation in daily student-based activities.
+In addition, I expect to be teaching our Graph Theory course and will use "the swivl" to record lectures, and offer the course as MCKE 5409 - online - for teachers.
+In class, encouraging peer-to-peer learning, I expect will be helpful to expand upon the learning that results.